DLP-LoRA: Efficient Task-Specific LoRA Fusion with a Dynamic, Lightweight Plugin for Large Language Models: Introduction

-In this paper, we propose a Dynamic Lightweight Plugin for LoRA fusion (DLP-LoRA), which employs a lightweight MLP module to dynamically fuse multiple LoRAs based on top-$p$ sampling strategies.
-This mini-MLP plugin, containing only 5M parameters, is fast to train for multi-task classification and easily adaptable to new domains.
-By leveraging sentence-level LoRA selection and fusion guided by the mini-MLP plugin, DLP-LoRA requires less than twice the inference time compared to manually selecting and loading a single LoRA, making it comparable in efficiency.
+In this paper, we propose a Dynamic Lightweight Plugin for LoRA fusion (DLP-LoRA), which employs a lightweight mini-MLP module to dynamically fuse multiple LoRAs based on top-$p$ sampling strategies on the sentence level.
+This mini-MLP plugin, containing only 5M parameters, is fast to train for multi-task classification and easily adaptable to new domains, such as increasing task numbers from 50 to 100.
+By leveraging sentence-level LoRA selection and fusion guided by the mini-MLP plugin, DLP-LoRA requires less than 2x the inference time compared to manually selecting and loading a single LoRA and different LoRA baselines equipped with dynamic fusion methods, making it comparable in efficiency.

-We evaluate DLP-LoRA across 26 tasks, including 17 multiple-choice question (MCQ) datasets spanning mathematical QA, logical reasoning, language identification, and reading comprehension, as well as 9 question-answering (QA) datasets focused on summarisation, machine translation, and open-domain QA.
-Under comparable inference times to single LoRA setups, DLP-LoRA achieves an average accuracy of \textbf{92.34\%} across the 17 MCQ datasets and average BLEU, ROUGE-1, and ROUGE-L scores of \textbf{57.62}, \textbf{56.03}, and \textbf{53.96}, respectively, across the 9 QA datasets.
+We evaluate DLP-LoRA across 26 tasks, including 18 multiple-choice question (MCQ) datasets spanning mathematical QA, logical reasoning, language identification, and reading comprehension, as well as 8 question-answering (QA) datasets focused on summarisation, machine translation, and open-domain QA.
+Under comparable inference times to single LoRA setups and different dynamic LoRA baselines, DLP-LoRA achieves an average accuracy of \textbf{91.9\%} across the 18 MCQ datasets and average BLEU, ROUGE-1, and ROUGE-L scores of \textbf{54.1}, \textbf{43.5}, and \textbf{40.8}, respectively, across the 8 QA datasets.
 These evaluations are conducted using Qwen-2 1.5B, Qwen-2 7B, LLaMA-2 7B, and LLaMA-3 8B backbones.
 Additionally, our model demonstrates relative improvements of \textbf{92.95\%} and \textbf{13.2\%} for the MCQ and QA tasks, respectively, compared to different LLM backbones under composite task settings.
-With DLP-LoRA, the inference speed and performance of the Qwen-2 1.5B backbone are improved by over \textbf{90.90\%} and \textbf{82.55\%} under composite-26 task setting, respectively, when compared to the baseline LLaMA-2 13B.
+With DLP-LoRA, the inference speed of the LLaMA-2 7B backbone is improved by average \textbf{353.8\%} compared to different dynamic LoRA baselines.
 Our case studies further illustrate that sentence-level DLP-LoRA effectively balances the trade-off between multi-LoRA inference and fusion.